DataBrewery/cubes/doc/introduction.rst

 therefore different ways of cube computation and ways of browsing aggregated data.

+Multiple backends can be used at once, even multiple sources from the same backend might be used in the analytical workspace.

+More about existing backends can be found in the :doc:`backends documentation
-See also the backends programming reference :doc:`reference<reference/model>`.
+<backends/index>`.
+See also the backends programming reference
+:doc:`reference<reference/model>`.

 .. _ROLAP: http://en.wikipedia.org/wiki/ROLAP
 .. _SQLAlchemy: http://www.sqlalchemy.org/download.html